cozy-fox/PHP_NG/README.md

 ngxphp
 ======
-Embedded php script language for nginx-module
+Embedded php script language for nginx-module.

+Other names: ngx_php or php-nginx-module.

 Install
 -------